airwalk225/docker-grafana-SLO-availability-AWS/README.md

 https://docs.docker.com/install/
 ```

-For the default data source of CloudWatch, you will need some credentials set up
+For the default data source of CloudWatch, you will need some credentials set up:

 ```
 Log into your AWS account and create a user with the following IAM permissions